barry-ha/Audio_QSPI/README.md

 We will rely on compatibility with CircuitPy to help us copy files from Windows into flash memory so they can be used by Arduino IDE programs.

-1. To use the flash memory with Arduino you'll need to install the [Adafruit SPI Flash Memory library](https://github.com/adafruit/Adafruit_SPIFlash) in the Arduino IDE.
+1. To write Arduino IDE programs that will use flash memory you'll need to install the [Adafruit SPI Flash Memory library](https://github.com/adafruit/Adafruit_SPIFlash) in the Arduino IDE.

 1. Open up the Arduino library manager.<br/>![screen shot Arduino menu](img/arduino_compatibles_library_manager_menu.png)